the-bucketless/bdc/README.md

-# bdc
+# Big Data Cup
-Big Data Cup
+Notebooks for the Big Data Cup.